eyza-cod2/zpam3/README.md

 # New zPAM3.1

-Mod zPAM3.1 is new version of PAM mode for COD2.
+Mod zPAM3.1 is new version of PAM mode for COD2.<br>
 It is based on latest zPAM2.07 version and implements new features and bug fixes.

 Work on this pam was iniciated by me in 2015 a was not never fully finished.
 Now in corona days i decided to finish it.

+Beta version was released 23.4.2020.<br>
+If you want to use it on our server, check instructions below.<br>
+Please report me all of your server crashes, bugs or anything about new pam.

 <br>